joseeden/All-Things-Docker-and-Kubernetes/pages/01-Pre-requisites/labs-docker-pre-requisites/02-Install-Docker-on-RHEL-CentOS.md

 # Install on RHEL/CentOS

-These steps are the ones I followed to install docker on RHEL 8/CentOS in an Amazon EC2 instance.
-Detailed steps can be found on [Docker's official documentation](https://docs.docker.com/engine/install/centos/).
+These are the steps I followed on installing docker on RHEL 8/CentOS in an Amazon EC2 instance.
+Detailed steps can be found in the [Docker's official documentation](https://docs.docker.com/engine/install/centos/).

 ## Uninstall older versions